-In part five of a series on cloud computing basics, we share a recommended migration strategy.
+In part four of our series on cloud computing basics, we share a recommended migration strategy.

 Moving to the cloud does not have to be overwhelming!
 We have found our clients are most successful when they take a systematic approach, with steady eyes on the business need at all times.